-If a behaviour incident occurs at lunchtime, Lunchtime Supervisors will be responsible for dealing with behaviour in accordance with the Behaviour for Learning Policy, and will if necessary, refer it on to the class teacher of the child/children concerned.
-If it has been dealt with according to the Behaviour for Learning Policy, then Lunchtime Supervisors will advise the teacher at the end of the lunch break of what has occurred.
-Lunchtime Supervisors will record lunchtime these incidents in the incident file which is held in the staffroom.
+If a behaviour incident occurs at lunchtime, Lunchtime Supervisors will be responsible for dealing with behaviour in accordance with the Behaviour for Learning Policy and

+Appendix 1.
+If necessary, they will refer it to the class teacher of the child/children concerned.
+If it has been dealt with according to the Behaviour for Learning Policy, then Lunchtime Supervisors will advise the teacher at the end of the lunch break of what has occurred and the outcome.
+Lunchtime Supervisors will record these incidents in the incident file which is held in the staffroom.
+Lunchtime supervisors will seek support and advice from the Deputy regarding appropriate sanctions if required.